MeetKai/bevy/README.md

 libs\arm64-v8a\libopenxr_loader.so
 ```

-You also will need android SDK 26 and android NDK setup, with $ANDROID_NDK_ROOT and $ANDROID_SDK_ROOT environemnt variables set correctly.
+You also will need android SDK 26 and android NDK set up, with $ANDROID_NDK_ROOT and $ANDROID_SDK_ROOT environemnt variables set correctly.
 Also install the latest `cargo-apk` with `cargo install cargo-apk -f`

+If you don't already have the 64 bit ARM toolchain installed, you need to install it using `rustup target add aarch64-linux-android`

 Build, install, and run the apk using `cargo apk run --example vr_cubes_android --features bevy_openxr`